slevithan/oniguruma-to-es/README.md

 [![npm version][npm-version-src]][npm-version-href]
 [![bundle][bundle-src]][bundle-href]

-A lightweight **Oniguruma to JavaScript RegExp transpiler** that runs in the browser and on your server.
+An **[Oniguruma](https://github.com/kkos/oniguruma) to JavaScript regex transpiler** that runs in the browser and on your server.
 Use it to:

 - Take advantage of Oniguruma's many extended regex featrures in JavaScript.
-- Run regexes intended for Oniguruma in JavaScript, such as those used in TextMate grammars (used by VS Code, [Shiki](https://shiki.matsu.io/) syntax highlighter, etc.).
+- Run regexes written for Oniguruma from JavaScript, such as those used in TextMate grammars (used by VS Code, [Shiki](https://shiki.matsu.io/) syntax highlighter, etc.).
 - Share regexes across your Ruby and JavaScript code.

-Compared to running the actual [Oniguruma](https://github.com/kkos/oniguruma) C library in JavaScript via WASM bindings (e.g. via [vscode-oniguruma](https://github.com/microsoft/vscode-oniguruma)), this library is **much lighter weight** (the WASM binary alone is 460+ KB) and its regexes typically **run much faster** since they run as native JavaScript.
+Compared to running the Oniguruma C library via WASM bindings using [vscode-oniguruma](https://github.com/microsoft/vscode-oniguruma), this library is **more than 96% smaller** and its regexes typically **run much faster** since they run as native JavaScript.

 ### [Try the demo REPL](https://slevithan.github.io/oniguruma-to-es/demo/)

-Oniguruma-To-ES deeply understands all of the hundreds of large and small differences in Oniguruma and JavaScript regex syntax and behavior across multiple JavaScript version targets.
-It's *obsessive* about precisely following Oniguruma syntax rules and ensuring that the emulated features it supports have **exactly the same behavior**, even in extreme edge cases.
-And it's battle-tested on thousands of real-world Oniguruma regexes used in TextMate grammars (via the Shiki library).
+Oniguruma-To-ES deeply understands the hundreds of large and small differences between Oniguruma and JavaScript regex syntax and behavior across multiple JavaScript version targets.
+It's *obsessive* about ensuring that the emulated features it supports have **exactly the same behavior**, even in extreme edge cases.
+And it's been battle-tested on thousands of real-world Oniguruma regexes used in TextMate grammars (via the Shiki library).
 A few uncommon features can't be perfectly emulated and allow rare differences, but if you don't want to allow this, you can set the `accuracy` option to throw for such patterns (see details below).

-> [!NOTE]
-> This library is currently in beta and has several known bugs.
-However, it's already quite robust and is ready for use.
-Please report any issues.

 ## 📜 Contents